 BEFORE JESUS’ ASCENSION, HE PROMISED TO BAPTIZE HIS BELIEVERS WITH THE HOLY SPIRIT

 It is very important to understand that during the Old Testament as well as in the Gospels of Matthew, Mark, Luke and John, the Old Hebrew nation was still under the Old Testament Covenant, the dispensation or era before Jesus’ crucifixion, resurrection and ascension.
-That is why the Kingdom of God and the Kingdom of heaven (or the Holy-Spirit indwelling and Jesus’ salvation) only “came upon” and “came near” the Old Hebrews, as demonstrated in the accounts of Samson, David, Elijah, Elisha, etcetera, and also through Jesus’ ministry of miracles to the Hebrews, when He frequently cast out demons from them, (Judges 14:6; Sam.
+That is why the Kingdom of God and the Kingdom of heaven (or the Holy-Spirit indwelling and Jesus’ salvation) only “came upon” and “came near” the Old Hebrews, as demonstrated in the accounts of Samson, David, Elijah, Elisha, etcetera, and also during Jesus’ ministry of miracles to the Hebrews, when He frequently cast out demons from them, (Judges 14:6; Sam.
 16:14; 1 Kings 18:46; 2 Kings 3:13-15; Mt.
 10:1-15.)

 In Jn.
 7:37-39, Jesus prophesied the inauguration of His New Testament Covenant, saying, “If anyone thirsts, let him come to Me and drink.
 He who believes in Me… out of his heart [or born again human spirit] will flow a fountain of living water springing up into everlasting life...
 This Jesus spoke concerning the Spirit, Whom [all] those believing in Him [after His resurrection and ascension] would receive; for the Holy Spirit was not yet given [until that day of Pentecost,] because Jesus was not yet glorified…”